kaihendry/dabase.com/content/blog/why-learn-makefiles.md

 ---
 title: Why Learn Makefiles
 date: 2022-10-07T16:02:18+08:00
-description: Makefiles are the entry point to every software project
+description: Makefiles are the entry point to software projects
 ---

 <a href="https://en.wikipedia.org/wiki/Make_(software)">Make</a> is a software tool older than myself that new developers might over look, as being old and irrelevant.